|Search This Site >>

 - What do you hope to achieve through this project?

 - The Traditional Arts Apprenticeship Initiative is intended to help the Apprentice build a solid foundation so that you may continue the study of the art form beyond the life of the apprenticeship.
-How do you plan to pursue the study of the art form once the apprenticeship is completed?
+How do you plan to pursue the study and practice of the art form once the apprenticeship is completed?

 - The artist is truly a master, recognized as highly skilled within the identified community/folk group and among his/her peers.